Equafleece measuring is unique! We don’t just measure straight down the back, so please don’t use non-Equafleece garments as a size guide.

-As shown in the video opposite, we use four measurements:
+As shown in the video opposite and the diagram below, we use five measurements:

-Please ensure you measure snug to the dog’s body.
+Please ensure you measure snug to the dog’s body, and that your dog is standing up straight, looking forward and not arching its back.
 A soft tape measure is best.
 For long-haired dogs you may find it easier to use a piece of string to take the measurement, then read it off on a tape measure or ruler.

-Use the size calculator on each garment’s page – simply click the What Size Do I Need? button, put your measurements into the calculator and click the Calculate button.
+Use the size calculator on each garment’s page.
+Simply click the What Size Do I Need? button, put your measurements into the calculator, choose the shape that looks most like your dog and click the Calculate button.

 We’re happy to exchange or refund any garment returned to us as new, so do try it on a clean dog and see the dog moving to assess the fit.

-It’s very rare that we can’t fit a dog in a standard size, but if necessary we can make to order for an additional £10 in the spring and summer.
+It’s very rare that we can’t fit a dog in a standard size, but if necessary we can make to order (at extra cost) in the spring and summer.

 You may also find the additional video below useful as it has a commentary that explains each step of the measuring process.

 Our standard sizes can cope with anything from a miniature Shetland to an 18 hand Shire cross.
-If you have something bigger or smaller we will make to order, though again this does carry an extra charge of £10.
+If you have something bigger or smaller we will make to order, though again this does carry an extra charge.